 About

-The staging area is a tree file called index that stores information (file, directory, message, …) about the next commit.
+The staging area is a tree file called index that stores information to create the next commit.

 The index is like a pre-commit.

-The index holds a snapshot of the content of the working tree, and it is this snapshot that is taken as the contents of the next commit.
+The index holds a snapshot of the content of the working tree.

-Thus after making any changes to the working directory, and before running the commit command, you must use the add command to add any new or modified files to the index (ie staging area).
+You must use the add command to add any new or modified files to the index (ie staging area)

 Command